Developing a class plan

 English/Language arts (4 years): You spend a great deal of time reading and writing in college, so practice it in high school.
 Take a variety of writing and literature classes to improve your vocabulary.

-Foreign languages/Fine arts (1-3 years): Learning a foreign language and gaining an understanding of the arts challenge your brain to think differently.
+Foreign Languages/Fine arts (1-3 years): Learning a foreign language and gaining an understanding of the arts challenge your brain to think differently.
 In today’s global economy, a second language may be your ticket to scoring that first job out of college.
 The ND Career and Technical Ed Scholarship requires one year; the ND Academic Scholarship requires three years.

 Math (3 years): Study up!
 Algebra and geometry questions are included on college entrance exams.
-Check early with the colleges you may like to attend because some require four years of math and certain majors may have higher level prerequisite math courses.
+Check early with the colleges you may want to attend because some require four years of math and certain majors may have higher level prerequisite math courses.

 Science (3 years): You will typically need at least three years, if not four years, of science classes for college admission.
 These courses expand your analytical thinking skills and help you apply theories.